Composable Verification in the Circuit-Model via Magic-Blindness: Verification via Magic-Blindness

+Here, we first build traps for the Clifford+MSI model, then relate to the deviations they allow to detect.
+The requirements to build a trap are: belonging to $\class$, classical simulability, and determinism in the measurement outcomes.

-To be classically simulable, a trap must be in the "Magic-free" subclass of $\class$: it must contain only stabilizer injections.
-Furthermore, to force a deterministic measurement outcome, we use the stabilizer formalism as teased in the preliminaries \ref{subsection:prelims:QC}, using the fact that in that subclass, the transformation from the input qubits to the output qubits (before measurements) is the Clifford circuit $\G \;=\; \C_{t+1}\circ \F_t \circ \C_t \circ \cdots \circ \F_1 \circ \C_1$ (see Figure \ref{fig:blindness:G}).
-Below is a definition that allows to derive traps that make the measurement outcome of a single qubit deterministic.
+To be classically simulable, a trap must be in the magic-free subclass of $\class$: it must contain only stabilizer injections.
+Furthermore, to force a deterministic measurement outcome, we use the stabilizer formalism as teased in the preliminaries~\ref{subsection:prelims:QC}, using the fact that in that subclass, the transformation from the input qubits to the output qubits (before measurements) is the Clifford circuit $\G \;=\; \C_{t+1}\circ \F_t \circ \C_t \circ \cdots \circ \F_1 \circ \C_1$ (see Figure~\ref{fig:blindness:G}).
+Below is a definition that allows us to derive traps that make the measurement outcome of a single qubit deterministic.
+Consistent with Definitions~\ref{verification:def:harmful}, \ref{verification:def:useful}, we focus on trapping the qubits that have a useful measurement outcome.